Get Away to Amazing Emerald Bay in Lake Tahoe

 Kayak rentals are available right at the beach; Kayak Tahoe doesn't take advance reservation at this location, so rentals are available on a first-come, first-served basis.
 If nothing's available at the moment, they'll put you on a wait list and call your cell phone when it's time to go.
 Rentals include a basic kayaking lesson and life vests.

-Tours of the historic Vikingsholm mansion are available, too, and cost $15 for adults, $12 for youth 7 to 17, and are free for kids under 7.
-You can also camp at Emerald Bay at one of several campgrounds located around the park, including a boat-in campground.
-Camping costs $35 per site.
+Tours of the historic Vikingsholm mansion are currently on hold due to COVID.
+You can also camp at Emerald Bay at one of several campgrounds located around the park, including a boat-in campground; advance reservations required.
 For more information and reservations, visit www.parks.ca.gov.

 Sign up for tips & news for Marin families!